 Yes.
-For a Michigan auto accident victim who was “temporarily unemployed” — or even who was working reduced hours — at the time of a crash, his or her lost wages claim from a car accident “shall be based on earned income for the last month employed full time preceding the accident.”
+For a Michigan crash victim who was “temporarily unemployed” — or even who was working reduced hours — at the time of a crash, his or her lost wages claim from a car accident shall be based on earned income for the last month employed full time preceding the crash.
 (MCL 500.3107a)

-That means people who can show they are actively looking for employment when they are injured in a crash can still recover wage loss from their No-Fault insurance companies.
+That means people who can show they are actively looking for employment when they are injured in a crash can still recover income loss from work from their No-Fault insurance companies.

 Lost wages claim from a car accident with injury

-To make a No-Fault lost wages claim from a car accident a person must have suffered an injury, i.e., an “accidental bodily injury,” resulting from a crash.
-(MCL 500.3105(1)) Additionally, the injury must be the reason that the car accident victim is unable to return to work.
+To make a claim a person must have suffered an injury, i.e., an “accidental bodily injury,” resulting from a crash.
+(MCL 500.3105(1)) Additionally, the injury must be the reason that the crash victim is unable to return to work.

 Lost wages claim from a car accident without injury

 Under Michigan’s auto No-Fault insurance law, your lost wages claim from a car accident will be 85% of the monthly income you would’ve earned if your injuries hadn’t disabled you from working.
 However, your payment is subject to a monthly maximum.
-The 15% reduction is because lost wages are not taxable income.
+The 15% reduction is because these No-Fault benefits are not taxable income.

 How much can a person receive in a claim?